Selinaee/FPGA_Gym/readme.md

 You can see an example in this [Video](https://www.bilibili.com/video/BV12tV4e1EVw/?vd_source=3bfa69ca5962fd1ea8f48c880ae9844c).
 We demo an example of PPO algorithm training based on FPGA-Gym.

+You can see an example in this [Video](https://youtu.be/hgF3JZtLvZw).
+We demo an example of how to write an atari game seaquest based on FPGA-Gym in verilog.

 File include:
 1. VivadoProjectExample：
    You can download the environment's Vivado project in this [URL](https://disk.pku.edu.cn/link/AAA5847B47B5C84CFD987D4B0A803A7CC0).